By Amanda Beaty

 School At Home

 School-At-Homers are the homeschoolers most people use for their stereotype.
-They may use the kitchen table, or they may even have a separate classroom, with desks or a long table at which the students do their work.
+Families may complete curricular lessons at the kitchen table, or they may even have a separate classroom, with desks or a long table at which the students do their work.
 They use a full curriculum, typically purchased from one of the many companies that cater to homeschool families, or sometimes as part of an online program, either through a public school (more on this below) or privately purchased.
-More school-at-homers are moving to computer-based curricula, but most still rely on textbooks for at least one subject.
-They may schedule one day a week or month as field trip day or park day, but they're pretty committed to their schedule, and have a plan for what they want the kids to learn and get through during the school year.
+More school-at-homers are moving to computer-based curricula, but many still rely on textbooks for at least one subject.
+They may schedule one day a week or month as field trip day or park day, but they're pretty committed to a typical school-day schedule, and have a plan for what they want the kids to learn and get through during the school year.

 One variation to this is block scheduling: Working on one subject each day rather than switching between several subjects every day.
 This works well for kids on the autism spectrum who may have trouble transitioning.
 We went from 7-8 hours a day to 3-4 hours a day, just by using block scheduling.
 He still got as much done each week, but in half the time.